The Earth Dies Screaming (1964)

 Director: J Piquer Simón

-Screenwriter: Piquer Simón & Jack Gray (Joaquín Grau?)
+Screenwriters: Piquer Simón & Jack Gray (Joaquín Grau?)

-Alternative titles: Los Nuevos Extraterrestres, The Pod People
+Alternate titles: Los Nuevos Extraterrestres, The Pod People

 Something crashes into Earth, which seems to be a spaceship with a mother and her eggs.
 A poacher finds the eggs and destroys them all (except one) but then is killed by the mother.
 A little boy saves the one egg and it hatches into some anteater kind of creature that can do magic.
 The mother goes around killing people, including a rock band visiting, while the little boy bonds with the baby who doesn’t want to kill anyone.